eurolife/bubble-shape/README.md

 # bubble-shape
-Trying some HTML/ CSS to make a bubble shape.
+HTML/ CSS3 to make a transparent with border speech bubble shape.